A love story left untold: Uncovering a father's secret reunites 4 siblings | CBC News

 Breaking the silence

-For years after Percy died, the story stayed unknown, but then Wilson's nephew started exploring his ancestry and began getting puzzling messages from a Lisa Wilson-Scott on ancestry.com on its website dedicated to genetic genealogy.
+For years after Percy died, the story stayed unknown, but then Wilson's nephew started exploring his ancestry and began getting puzzling messages from a Lisa Wilson-Scott on the ancestry.com website dedicated to genetic genealogy.

 Lisa, who lives in London, told him online that they likely shared the same grandfather because each had a grandfather called Percy and had similar photos of him, along with his service number from the military.